The essentials for welcoming a cat with gentleness and kindness.

 Observe your cat's behavior carefully: a change in appetite, cleanliness, or energy can be an early sign of a health problem.

-🛁 When a bath may be necessary
+🛁 When a bath might be necessary

 - Cold water or unsuitable products: always use a special cat shampoo , never human or dog shampoo.